justicecanada/otto/README.md

 2. Setup and deploy to Azure Kubernetes Service

-See `/setup` folder to follow the `README.md`.
+See the [otto-infrastructure repo](https://github.com/justicecanada/otto-infrastructure) to follow the `README.md`.
 These steps will ensure the infrastructure is setup and that the AKS cluster is configured correctly.
 The final step is to deploy the run the `initial_setup.sh` on the coordinator node.

 ## If all else fails